Haoyu-Tan/IKScenario/README.md

 ## Description

 This project is about inverse kinematics.
-In this project, I implemented inverse kinematics in 2D and 3D.
+In this project, I implemented inverse kinematics in 2D (in processing) and 3D (in unity).
 In each version, there are one or more characters in the scene with two arms.
 For each character, there is a green ball between two arms and the character tries to reach the ball using its arm.
 In 3D version, I used two strategies to solve the problem.
 One was Cyclic Coordinate Descent(CCD), which I combined quaternion to adjust the rotation from end of the arm to root of the arm between each joint.
 The other was Fabirk, which gradually adjusted the position of joint from end of arm to root of arm and from root to end of arm back and force.

 ## Features Implemented